We are the CRC 1436

 Dr. med.
 Max-Philipp Stenner

-Max-Philipp Stenner is head of the Motor Learning Lab at the Leibniz Institute for Neurobiology and at Otto-von-Guericke University, and deputy head of the LIN Department of Behavioral Neurology.
-His research, funded by a Freigeist Fellowship of the Volkswagen Foundation, investigates how human motor control and perception interact for motor learning, and how our subjective experience of control emerges from this interaction.
-As a clinician scientist, he is particularly interested in the subjective experience of control in neurological and neuropsychiatric disorders, including Tourette’s syndrome, ADHD, and obsessive-compulsive disorder.
-His major expertise is a combination of psychophysics with human non-invasive and invasive neurophysiology, including magneto- and electroencephalography as well as intracranial and spinal recordings of local field potentials in humans.
+Max-Philipp Stenner is head of the Motor Learning Lab at the Leibniz Institute of Neurobiology, physician at the Department of Neurology at Otto von Guericke University and program spokesperson for the research program Action at the LIN.
+In his research, which is funded by a Freigeist grant from the Volkswagen Foundation, he investigates how human motor control and perception interact during motor learning and how our subjective experience of control results from this interaction.
+As a clinician scientist, he is particularly interested in the subjective experience of control in neurological and neuropsychiatric disorders, especially movement disorders.
+His main expertise lies in the combination of movement analysis, psychophysics and non-invasive and invasive neurophysiology in humans, including magnetic and electroencephalography as well as intracranial and spinal recordings of local field potentials.

 Prof. Dr. Oliver Stork